Important

 long time with its battery fully charged.

-Select [Auto] (default) or [High Temperature] in [Environment] of the [Main] menu of the Setup Utility.
-NOTE
+Select [Auto] (default) or [High Temperature] in [Environment] of

 - Note that a level